szabgab/codeandtalk.com/README.md

 Add this information to the data/series.json file Talk to the organizers and tell them why we would like to get such notifications.

 * Describe the use of the site.

-* Convert the whole site to be dynamically generated from json files.

 * Convert all the data files to JSON, beautify them?
 * Create skeleton for each file-type?